esahione/math-and-physics-book-list/README.md

 :raised_hand: **Disclaimer**:

-- :books: most books in the list are *graduate level books* (so many of them are better be read with some prior knowledge of subjects in question)
+- :books: most books in the list are *graduate level books* (many of them are better be read with some prior knowledge of subjects in question)
 - :atom_symbol: the list is made for people who are studying *mathematics* and *theoretical physics*, so the recommended books will probably be too mathematical and abstract for people intrested in other STEM fields
 - :green_salad: book selection describes *my personal taste* and does not imply any objective judgement about how one should study physics and mathematics